The Money Transmitter License in the United States: Regulatory Overview

 • Proof of net worth and liquid assets

-• Audited or reviewed financial statements (past 1–2 years)
+• Audited or reviewed financial statements for the past 1–2 years

 • Background checks and fingerprinting of key persons